 5. Finalize Quotation

-Since you can also check your spelling and grammar in MS Word, you would not have a hard time checking for errors.
-However, even though MS Wors assists you in checking typos and fragments, go over your quotation report anyway.
+Since you can proofread, check the spelling, and grammar in MS Word, you would not have a hard time checking for errors.
+However, even though MS Wors assists you in checking typos and fragments, go over your quotation report anyway and

 6. Print Doc